tatsuro-kawamoto/datasets/2021_Starbucks_JIMOTO_Frappuccino/README.md

 # Starbucks JIMOTO Frappuccino dataset (2021)

-This dataset is a binary matrix (incidence matrix) of an online survey in the csv format.
+This dataset is a binary matrix (incidence matrix) indicating the result of an online survey.
 During the summer of 2021, Starbucks Japan sold 47 types of Frappuccino as local specials of each prefecture in Japan.
 We obtained 329 valid responses indicating 5 types of Frappuccino that each respondent wanted to try (i.e., a 329-by-47 matrix with each row-marginal equals to 5).